exonum/exonum-doc/src/get-started/java-binding.md

 available:

 - `getHeight: long`
-  The height of the latest committed block in the blockchain.
+  The height of the latest committed block in the blockchain
 - `getBlockHashes: ListIndex<HashCode>`
-  The list of all block hashes, indexed by the block height.
+  The list of all block hashes, indexed by the block height
 - `getBlockTransactions: ProofListIndexProxy<HashCode>`
-  The proof list of transaction hashes committed in the block with the given height or ID.
+  The proof list of transaction hashes committed in the block with the given height or ID
 - `getTxMessages: MapIndex<HashCode, TransactionMessage>`
   The map of transaction messages identified by their SHA-256 hashes.
-Both committed and in-pool (not yet processed) transactions are returned.
+Both committed and in-pool (not yet processed) transactions are returned
 - `getTxResults: ProofMapIndexProxy<HashCode, TransactionResult>`
-  The map of transaction execution results identified by the corresponding transaction SHA-256 hashes.
+  The map of transaction execution results identified by the corresponding transaction SHA-256 hashes
 - `getTxLocations: MapIndex<HashCode, TransactionLocation>`
-  The map of transaction positions inside the blockchain identified by the corresponding transaction SHA-256 hashes.
+  The map of transaction positions inside the blockchain identified by the corresponding transaction SHA-256 hashes
 - `getBlocks: MapIndex<HashCode, Block>`
-  The map of block objects identified by the corresponding block hashes.
+  The map of block objects identified by the corresponding block hashes
 - `getLastBlock: Block`
-  The latest committed block.
+  The latest committed block
 - `getActualConfiguration: StoredConfiguration`
-  The configuration for the latest height of the blockchain, including services and their parameters.
+  The configuration for the latest height of the blockchain, including services and their parameters

 ### External Service API